-In an age when Americans read books and attend seminars on how to simplify, many parts of the world never lost touch with the basics.
-Take, for instance, the African country of Cameroon.
+In an age when Americans read books and attend seminars on how to simplify, there are still many parts of the world that never lost touch with the basics.
+For instance, the African country of Cameroon.

 Yaounde, its capital, ranks as the second-largest city in the republic.
-Yet here, in the heart of urban life, a blacksmith forges a hoe over an open fire in front of his house.
-Around the corner, an herbalist combines herbs and plants into concoctions to treat illnesses, employing both book knowledge and family traditions.
+Here, in the heart of urban life, a blacksmith still forges a hoe over an open fire in front of his house.

-Like the mother, the herbalist and the blacksmith, Cru staff members in Cameroon stick to the basics: in this case, the basics of Cru -- winning people to Christ, building them in their faith and sending them out to do the same.
+Like the blacksmith, Cru staff members in Cameroon stick to the basics — in this case, the basics of Cru — winning people to Christ, building them in their faith and sending them out to do the same.

 And the basics are working.
 What started with two foreign missionary couples in 1992 now includes a staff team of 59 Cameroonians.